 The classic Six Sigma DMAIC methodology (Define, Measure, Analyze, Improve, Control) is used to summarize this information technology success story.

-Working under the direction of the hands-on Master Black Belt and a management charter for breakthrough improvement, these Green Belts flow-charted the procurement process.
+Working under the direction of the hands-on Master Black Belt and a management charter for breakthrough improvement, these Green Belts developed a flowchart of the procurement process.
 (It is worth mentioning that no Japanese martial art metaphors were ever used during this process.)
 A relational database contained historical data as well as real time, daily transaction data.

 Existing variable metric fields included but were not limited to the following: delivery times, cost per component, cost per workstation system, performance, reliability, and warranty costs.
 These statistical metrics were stratified into homogeneous fields and graphed using quality control charts.
 In addition, scatter diagrams with their regression analyses were completed to quantify correlations.
 For the first time, statistically rigorous analysis served as the measurement gold standard.